bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 export default Home;
 ```

-We now have a app title section and a structure to hold the rest of our app components.
+We now have an app title section and a structure to hold the rest of our app components.